-Programs housed in this department include graduate programs in early childhood education and special education (intervention specialist licenses in mild/moderate, moderate/intensive; Ohio DD early intervention certificate).
+Programs housed in this department include graduate programs in early childhood education, higher education, and special education (intervention specialist licenses in mild/moderate, moderate/intensive; Ohio DD early intervention certificate).
 In addition, teacher licensure requirements may be obtained in early childhood education or special education in conjunction with the master's degree.
-These programs are available at the master, education specialist

-(6th year program) and doctoral level.
+These programs are available at the master, education specialist (6th year program) and doctoral level.
 Endorsements are also available in the areas of early intervention, pre-school special needs, and transition to work.
+Graduate certificates are available at the master's level in, diversity, higher education administration, and interprofessional teaming in early childhood.